bscra/tracks/README.md

 The track-index.json is an index into the individual track files.
 This approach was chosen in preference to putting every track say into a single json file, in order to make the dataset more accessible and maintainable.

+It's exposed via github pages on the main branch so it can be read from https://bscra.github.io/tracks/track-index.json

 ## Track Index

 Should be self evident, it contains meta data that comprises: the searchable name of the track, a URL "pointer" where this index and the specific track files shall be found.
 The updated date is a way for a client to compare its locally saved copy with the saved file and if the dates differ its a signal for it to reload values from the server.
 Perhpas later this could contain more details about which specific files might have changed.